davefernandes/nodejs-books-library/README.md

 The book is a master data of the each Book.
 You may link multiple Categories to each book and assign an Author to each book.

 We can create copies of a Book, and each Copy can then be Loaned out to readers/customers.

+### Environment Variables

+The project needs these 2 variables to be set in .env

+1. MONGODB_URI - Your MongoDB connection string
+2. PORT- The listening port for NodeJS Server